Discover the fascinating Land of the Rising Sun at the Formula 1 Japanese Grand Prix 2024. The best things to see and do near Suzuka Circuit.

-There is nothing noteworthy to see or do in the industrial areas surrounding the Suzuka circuit.
-It’s better to stay in nearby Nagoya or Osaka, where there is much more going on.
+There is nothing particularly noteworthy to see or do in the industrial areas surrounding the Suzuka circuit.
+The town of Suzuka is pretty busy with F1 insiders on race weekend, but getting a room if you are not working at the race is more difficult.
+It’s much easier to find a place to stay in nearby Nagoya or a little further away in Osaka, where there is also much more going on.
 When planning your Japanese Grand Prix holiday, try and add at least a few days away from the track to explore the country; Japan offers a fascinating blend of natural beauty, ancient traditions and history contrasted with high-tech modern cities and a unique culture.

-Within the walls of Nagoya Castle lies a fantastic museum that displays armour from the Edo period, fusama-e (painting on sliding doors) and other creative works that survived the bombing during World War II.
-It’s open from 09:00-17:00 and entry costs around US$5 entry.
-You can also visit the Ninomaru Garden, located east of the castle, which is home to an original Japanese-style garden.
-To get to Nagoya Castle, alight at the Shiyakusho (City Hall) Station on the Meijo Line or the Sengen-cho Station on the Tsurumai Line.
-If you are taking the bus, stop at the Nagoyajo Seimon-Mae bus stop.
+- Visit Nagoya Castle: Within the walls of Nagoya Castle lies a fantastic museum that displays armor from the Edo period, fusama-e (painting on sliding doors) and other creative works.
+It’s open from 09:00-16:30 and entry costs around US$5.
+You can also visit the Ninomaru Garden nearby.
+To get there by train, alight at the Shiyakusho Station on the Meijo Line or the Sengen-cho Station on the Tsurumai Line.
+By bus, alight at the Nagoyajo Seimon-Mae stop.

-Dubbed as tenka no daidokoro (Nation’s Kitchen), Osaka is a food lover’s paradise.
-Osaka’s most well-known dish is arguably the okonomiyaki, a cross between a pancake and an omelette.
-It can be customized with a wide choice of meat, seafood or noodles.
-Coming in a close second are the kitsune udon (a soupy thick noodle meal that is blanketed by fried sweet tofu) and hakozushi (sushi prepared in a bamboo box).
-If you’re feeling a little bold, try some tessa, sashimi made from fugu (poisonous globefish) – certified chefs skilfully extract the poison, leaving just enough to numb your lips.
-Make sure you also try takoyaki (baby octopus dumplings), the best streetfood in Osaka.
+- Try the local cuisine: Known as tenka no daidokoro (Nation’s Kitchen), Osaka is a food lover’s paradise.
+Popular dishes include okonomiyaki, a cross between a pancake and an omelette, kitsune udon (a soupy thick noodle meal that is blanketed by fried sweet tofu), and hakozushi (sushi prepared in a bamboo box).
+Don’t leave without trying takoyaki (baby octopus dumplings), the best street food in Osaka

 There is no place quite like Japan – you need to use all your senses to truly experience the country.
 From the neon night scape of its cities to the serene sanctuary of its shrines and gardens, many travelers are mesmerized by this incredible country.
 Here’s a few of our ideas for other things to do in Japan.

-- For those who loves the outdoors, head over to Hokkaido to enjoy the autumn leaves as you hike in the mountains.
-The orange, yellow and red tapestry provides for some amazing scenery.
-The best can be found in the Daisetsuzan and Shiretoko National Parks
+For those who love the outdoors, head over to Hokkaido to hike in the mountains.
+The best scenery can be found in the Daisetsuzan and Shiretoko National Parks.